 (Stories from the Land of Israel.
 Adapted from Zehav HaAretz by Rabbi Ze'ev Gold (1982); Mo'adei HaRe’iyah, pp. 222-223.)

 1 The town of Magdiel was founded in 1924.
 Rav Kook objected to the name Magdiel, as this was the name of an Edomite chieftain (Gen. 36:43).
-Even worse, ancient Jewish tradition identifies Magdiel as Rome, the nation which conquered the Land of Israel and destroyed the Second Temple (see Rashi ad loc, from Pirkei d'Rabbi Eliezer).
-This did not, however, prevent Rav Kook’s participation in the tree-planting ceremony in the town.
+Even worse, ancient Jewish tradition identifies Magdiel as Rome, the nation that conquered the Land of Israel and destroyed the Second Temple (see Rashi ad loc, referencing Pirkei d'Rabbi Eliezer).
+This did not, however, deter Rav Kook from participation in the tree-planting ceremony in the town.

-It was rumored that Rav Kook had predicted that the name Magdiel would not last.
+There were rumors that Rav Kook had foreseen that the name Magdiel would not endure.
 And in fact, in 1964, the town of Magdiel was combined with its neighboring towns, and the new municipality was renamed “Hod Hasharon.”

 Following the 1964 municipality change, the Netanya resident offered his apologies.
 He now understood how Rav Kook’s prediction was fulfilled, as only the name Magdiel was erased from the map, with Hod Hasharon taking its place.
-He expressed his sincere regrets, promising to once again study the Rav’s writings.
+He expressed his sincere regrets, promising to resume studying the Rav’s writings.